lucent1090/spa-demo/README.md

 ![detail](./demo/lcp-detail.png)

 From the performance break down, it's clear that there's a heavy task working on and perform recalculate of layout.
 This could be a place to dive in and check for the improvement opportunity.
+For example, moving to SSR rendering or using server component.

 ![layout](./demo/layout-calc.png)